 We always welcome new volunteers.
-Our small group foster cats in the outdoor pens that we provide, help transport cats in care to/from our vets etc man our helpline, look after our food/litter supplies, help find new homes for cats, help us raise funds, work with conservationists in the TNR (Trap, Neuter, Release) programme run alongside efforts to safeguard the Highland Wildcat and help us with general admin work that always has to be done
+We have a small group of dedicated volunteers who help foster cats in the outdoor cat care pens, help transport cats in care to/from our vets, operate our helplines, look after our food/litter supplies, help find new homes for cats, help us raise vital funds, help with general admin work and work with conservationists in the TNVR (Trap, Neuter, Vaccinate, Return) programme run alongside efforts to safeguard the Scottish Wildcat project Saving Wildcats (www.savingwildcats.org.uk

-Volunteering does not have to be time consuming or hard work – the rewards of a purring pussycat far outweigh the efforts.
+Volunteering with us does not have to be time consuming or hard work – the rewards of a purring cat far outweigh the efforts.

 If you would like to offer us some of your time in any role, please contact us.
 We would love to hear from you.
 Call us now on: 0845 371 2725